 Information is knowledge about a particular subject, issue, event or process.
 Information can be obtained from various sources.
-It is important to differentiate between various types of information for choosing the right one for scientific work.
-Consider Table 6.1 and 6.2 paying attention to Scholarly and Non-scholarly information classification as well as Primary and Secondary one.
+It is important to differentiate between various types of information for choosing the right one for

+Table 6.1 - Scholarly Information vs. Non-scholarly Information

 Scholarly Non-scholarly Scholarly sources have been created Non-scholarly sources written or Creating as a result of a rigorous research created for an audience outside the points process and then reviewed by other academic community such as the scholars before they are published. general public.
-Useful for - university assignments; - general knowledge; - academic or other kinds of - everyday purposes; research. - as data for analysis. - peer-reviewed journal articles; - news; Sources - scholarly books; - general websites and blogs; - academic conference papers; - Social Media posts; - published research data sets; - fiction books; - academic book reviews. - popular non-fiction books; - government documents and publications.
+Useful for - university assignments; - general knowledge; - academic or other kinds of - everyday purposes; research. - as data for analysis. - peer-reviewed journal articles; - news; Sources - scholarly books; general websites and blogs; - academic conference papers; - Social Media posts; - published research data sets; - fiction books; - academic book reviews. - popular non-fiction books; - government documents and publications.